-ris=RTIs0+ηe+ηi=RTIs0+η
+ris=RTIs0+ηe+ηi=RTIs0+η.
+(7)

-Here ηe is a random variable representing a draw of external noise in the image space, while ηi represents the internal noise, and η is a random variable representing the overall effect of the external and internal noise.
+Here ηe is a random variable representing a draw of external noise, ηi represents the internal noise, and η is a random variable representing the overall effect of the external and internal noise.
 Since the receptive field and noise models are linear and Gaussian, η is Gaussian with variance

 ση2=σri2 +RTΣeR.
+(8)

 The mean difference between the receptive field response to the comparison and the standard image is given by μc-μs=RTIc0-Is0=C'ΔLRF.
-Here Is0 and Ic0 are the standard and comparison images without external noise added and C' is a constant.
+Here Is0 and Ic0 are the standard and comparison images without external noise added, C' is a constant, and ΔLRF is as defined is the SDT section above.

 We associate the linear receptive field response with the internal representation z of the SDT model developed above.
 That is, we assume that on each trial, the observer chooses as lighter the interval for which the response of the receptive field is greater.
-Following the development in the SDT model section above, we have
+Following the development of the SDT model, we have

-ΔLRF=d'C' σri2+σ2 × (RTΣe0R)
+ΔLRF=d'C' σri2+σ2 × (RTΣe0R) (9)

-where we have introduced the covariance scalar σ2 in the term corresponding to the variance in the external noise and where Σe0 denotes the covariance matrix of the external noise corresponding to the level of variation in natural images.
-Comparing to relation derived in the section Theory of Signal Detection, we see that this is the same functional form for the relation between ΔLRF and σ2 as derived there, where we associate σi2=σri2(C')2 and σe02=(RTΣe0R)(C')2.
+where we have introduced the covariance scalar σ2 in the term corresponding to the variance of the external noise and where Σe0 denotes the covariance matrix of the external noise corresponding to the level of variation in natural images.
+Comparing to relation derived in the SDT model (Equation 4), we see that this is the same functional form for the relation between ΔLRF and σ2 as derived there, where we associate σi2=σri2(C')2 and σe02=(RTΣe0R)(C')2.

 To fit this model, we use a one-parameter description of a simple center-surround receptive field and use simulation to compute model responses for any choice of σi2.
+This procedure is described in more detail below.
 Once the fitting procedure (described below) establishes R and σi2 that best account for the data, we then find σe02 directly by passing the images corresponding to σ2=1 through the receptive field and finding the resulting variance.

+SDT Model Fit

-SDT Model Fit: The theory of signal detection model was fit to the threshold versus covariance scalar data to obtain the parameters σi2 and σe2.
-The parameters were obtained by minimizing the mean squared error between the measured and predicted threshold using the MATLAB built-in function fmincon.
-(MATLAB scripts are provided as supplementary documents.)
+The theory of signal detection model was fit to the threshold versus covariance scalar data to obtain the parameters σi2 and σe2.
+The parameters were obtained by minimizing the mean squared error between the measured and predicted threshold using the MATLAB function fmincon.

-Linear Receptive Field Model Fit: We fit the linear receptive field model using a simulation approach, so that we can incorporate a model of the early visual system into the computations, and so that we handle accurately the truncation of the Gaussian model of natural surface reflectances.
+Linear Receptive Field Model Fit

+We fit the LINRF model using a simulation approach.
+We used simulation for two reasons.
+First, it allowed us to incorporate a model of the early visual system into the computations.
+Second, it provides a way to account for truncation in the Gaussian model of natural surface reflectances.
+The trunctation occurs because we require that surface reflectance at each wavelength lie between 0 and 1.